Principia-Turtle/Archive/content/weapon-damage.md

 The formula presented by [[allakhazam]](https://wow.allakhazam.com/wiki/The_Math_of_Combat_%28WoW%29) proposes this relation:

+==1.
+A number in the weapon's damage range is selected.
+2. One-fourteenth of the character's attack power, multiplied by the weapon's delay, is added to this amount.
+3. Other possible bonus effects are also factored in.
+4. The damage is reduced by some percentage, based on the target's armor.

+This can be rewritten as:

 $$
 H = (W_{dmg} + W_{bonus} + AP*W_{speed}/14)*B_{mult}*R_{mult} + B_{add} - R_{sub}
 $$